RWeick/SNES-Super-Gameboy/README.md

 # SNES-Super-Gameboy
-The Kicad files for the SNES Super Gameboy
+The Kicad files for the SNES NTSC Super Gameboy

 PCB Thickness: 1.2 mm